pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     surface_azimuth
         Azimuth angle of the surface in degrees East of North.
-The pvlib-python convention is defined as degrees east (clockwise) of north, so that North = 0°, East = 90°, South = 180°, West = 270°.
+The pvlib-python convention is defined as degrees east (clockwise) of north, so North = 0°, East = 90°, South = 180°, West = 270°.
 Other tools may use different conventions.